equalitie/np1sec-test-client/README.md

 not rely on it for security - or even stable communications.

-# Try (n+1)sec!

-We invite our community to try out [(n+1)sec](https://pad.equalit.ie/p/np1sec-client) with us.
-We often hang out in the `np1sec` room on the `np1sec.equalit.ie` XMPP server (`np1sec@conference.np1sec.equalit.ie`) and we're happy to chat with anyone interested in the project.

-You'll need an account on the server to join us.
-Registrations are open and you can create an account through the wizard that will open automatically when you first launch the script to install this client.

-* Protocol: XMPP
-* Domain: np1sec.equalit.ie

-Choose a user name you like and a strong password and check the "Create this new account on the server" option before you click "Add".
-Confirm your user name and password in the prompt, click OK and you'll have an account on the testing Jabber server.

-We look forward to chatting with you securely!

 # Setup for users

 The (n+1)sec test client works on any Linux distribution.